Nanchang's Gan River: One River, Two Banks

 Get your bearings first, because the geography is the whole point.
 The Gan River runs roughly north through the city and splits it in two.
 On the east bank sits the old town — the dense, lived-in Nanchang of narrow lanes and the Tang-dynasty silhouette of Tengwang Pavilion, first raised in AD 653.
 On the west bank, directly across the water, stands something that did not meaningfully exist thirty years ago: Honggutan (红谷滩), a purpose-built central business district of glass towers, wide boulevards, and government headquarters.
 When people say "the light show," they mean the Honggutan skyline seen from the old side — a new city performing for the old one across the river.

 Every major tower along that western skyline is fitted with facade LEDs, and the whole array is centrally choreographed into one coordinated canvas.
 Sequences morph into local motifs — the winged silhouette of Tengwang Pavilion, the city flower, blue-and-white porcelain patterns that nod to Jiangxi's ceramic heartland at Jingdezhen — and then the river doubles all of it in reflection.
 The riverfront's landscape lighting was first switched on in December 2013; the coordinated, synchronised facade show was formalised soon after and, on 22 October 2015, set a Guinness World Record for the most buildings in a permanent light-and-sound show: 293 buildings, certified along a roughly 8-kilometre stretch of riverbank.
 (You will see "296" repeated online — that was the number that took part in the challenge; 293 is the figure Guinness actually certified.)
-The array has only grown since; by the end of the decade hundreds of towers were performing in sync, part of a broader night line of 600-plus lit buildings stretching some 28 kilometres bank to bank.
+The array has only grown since; by the end of the decade hundreds of towers were performing in sync, part of a broader night-lighting line of 600-plus buildings running the length of the urban riverfront.

 It is, worth saying plainly, free.
 There is no gate, no ticket, no paid grandstand.
 You walk to the water and watch.